LogicAtom/ecommerce/README.md

 ### Make Migrations

-python3 manage.py makemigrations --dry-run
+python3 manage.py makemigrations --dry-run<br />
-python3 manage.py migrate --plan <!-- --plan flag, to make sure there is nothing wrong with the models -->
+python3 manage.py migrate --plan <!-- --plan flag, to make sure there is nothing wrong with the models --><br />
 <!-- if not using --plan flag, then its best to specify the app for migrations to not accidently migrate from other apps too -->
-python3 manage.py makemigrations
+python3 manage.py makemigrations<br />
-python3 manage.py migrate
+python3 manage.py migrate<br />

 ### pip3 Installs